-Two state funded, vocational programs are currently offered at Big Sandy School: Jr. high/high school Business/Technology and junior high/high school Industrial Arts.
+Two state funded, vocational programs are currently offered at Big Sandy School: Business/Technology and Industrial Arts.
 In addition, auto mechanics is offered to our high school students.
 All professional staff members involved in teaching these funded programs are veteran teachers bringing much experience into the classroom.
 We appreciate the dedication and expertise that these individuals bring to our district and students.